ritzbits/sunrust-zs-fgd/README.md

 To add this to your Hammer Editor:
 1. Open Hammer Options
-2. On the Gamme Configurations tab, locate the Game Data files selection.
-Click add.
+2. On the Game Configurations tab, locate the Game Data files box, and click Add.
-3. Browse to where you saved the fgd file (e.g. GarrysMod\garrysmod\zombiesurvival.fgd) and select it.
+3. Browse to where you saved the fgd file (e.g. GarrysMod\garrysmod\zombiesurvival.fgd) and select the FGD file.
 Click Apply and you're all set to start mapping with Zombie Survival entities.